darrenscerri/duplicate-package-checker-webpack-plugin/README.md

 Packages with different major versions introduce backward incompatible changes and require either interventions on third-party packages or unsafe workarounds (such as resolving differing package major versions dependencies with a single version).

 It is suggested that strict mode is kept enabled since this improves visibility into your bundle and can help in solving and identifying potential issues.

+## Pnpm mode

+Consider this common scenario. `A` depends on both `B` and `C`.
+Further, `B` depends on `C`.
+There are two separate packages pulling in `C`.
+Sometimes the versions of `C` will be different.

+Npm and Yarn arrange their packages in a single folder.
+When a conflict like this comes up, they pick one instance of `C` to keep, and throw out the rest.
+Not always easy (or correct) when multiple versions of `C` are in play, but its the way things work and people understand the mechanism.

+Pnpm isolates package dependencies to avoid bugs that come from this npm/yarn design choice.
+Pnpm keeps both instances of `C` (even if they are the same version).
+Each instance is scoped to the package which depends on it. **That means each instance has a unique path on the file system.**

+When webpack puts the bundle together, it sees both paths to `C`.
+It identifies them as different packages and includes them both.
+Now you have two of everthing, including globals, which is a Bad Thing&trade;.

+Pnpm mode detects this condition and warns you when it happens.
+Remember, the versions don't matter so much.
+They may be the same.
+It's the paths which are important.

 ## Resolving duplicate packages in your bundle